Prediction intervals for Deep Neural Networks: Empirical Analysis

 The experimental setup is as follows: $10$ datasets are analyzed.
 Each dataset is split into random training ($0.90$ of the observations) and test ($0.10$ of the observations) sets $20$ times and the average test set performance (RMSPE) and relative standard error are reported.
 As an exception, the protein and Year Prediction MSD datasets are split only $5$ and $1$ times into train and test sets.
 The datasets are normalized to guarantee that the regressors have zero mean and unit standard deviation.
 The same network architecture is considered: 1-hidden layer ReLu neural network with $Z_{1} = 50$ for the small datasets and $Z_{1} = 100$ for the larger protein and Year Prediction MSD datasets.
 Each neural network is trained for $40$ epochs.
 Following Gal and Ghahramani (2016a), we use a dropout rate of $0.05$, Adam optimizer and a batch size of $32$.
 We decide to use the same dropout rate as in Gal and Ghahramani (2016a) for comparability reasons.
 We refer to Gal and Ghahramani (2016a), Hern\'{a}ndez-Lobato and Adams (2015), and Lakshminarayanan et al. (2017) for additional details on the implementation of their algorithms.
 Lakshminarayanan et al. (2017) use $5$ networks in their ensemble, and Gal and Ghahramani (2016a) perform $10000$ stochastic forward passes\footnote{This is not directly reported by the authors and it is inferred from the code reported in their Github page (Gal and Ghahramani, 2016c).}.
 In order to allow for a fair comparison between the deep ensemble of Lakshminarayanan et al. (2017) and the novel algorithm proposed in the present paper, we will fit - at first - an extra-neural network with $5$ sub-networks; following, in order to compare the predictive performance of Algorithm \ref{alg1} with the MC dropout of Gal and Ghahramani (2016a), an extra-neural network with $70$ sub-networks will also be considered.

 Table \ref{experimentEmpirical} reports the average RMSPE and relative standard errors; in bold are reported the lowest average RMSPEs.
 The authors - as opposed to what could be inferred from the related literature - indicate that it is not possible to ascertain the outperformance of one procedure over the competitors by relying solely on the average (over the resampled train and test sets) RMSPE; it is necessary to consider also the reported standard errors.
 Thus, the extra-network ($T = 70$) is shown to outperform the competing algorithms in four cases (excluding the Year Protection MSD dataset); both MC dropout and deep ensemble models are shown to outperform the other procedures in one case.
 When comparing the deep ensemble of Lakshminarayanan et al. (2017) and the extra-neural network ($T = 5$), the extra-neural network is shown to outperform five times, the deep ensemble three times\footnote{The deep ensemble proposed by Lakshminarayanan et al. (2017) is a novel algorithm that it is shown to consistently outperform classic bootstrap based approaches.}.
+As an additional robustness exercise, the extra-network algorithm is also implemented using deep structures: when the small datasets are considered, deep neural networks with $5$ hidden layers and $10$ hidden nodes each are trained; when the large datasets are analyzed, the depth of the subnetworks is $5$ with equal width of $20$ hidden nodes per layer.
+The results suggest that the outperformance of the extra-neural network approach over state-of-art deep learning algorithm is robust also for deep structures\footnote{The results --available upon request-- are not reported in Table \ref{experimentEmpirical} as they require changes in the experimental settings (network structure) of the original experiment of Hern\'{a}ndez-Lobato and Adams (2015).}.